John-Abbott-College/4A8-Notes/05_scrum.md

 Watch the video on Moodle.

-### Questions:

-* Do you think Scrum methodology affects good code design?
-* Can you anticipate some criticisms of the Scrum methodology?
-* Do you think you would like working in a development team using the Scrum methodology?
-Why or why not?

 ## What is Scrum?

 * Scrum is an **agile process** that allows us to focus on delivering the **highest business value** in the **shortest time**.